tkerbe2/iac-intro-exercise-1/README.md

 You've finished this lab and have completed the following items:
 - ✅ Learned about Terraform files.
 - ✅ Learned the basics about resource blocks.
+- ✅ Learned the basics about provider blocks.
 - ✅ Learned the basics about arguments.
 - ✅ Analyzed some Terraform code.